 Use

-Check: MOTIVE vs. Difficulty
+Check: MOTIVE, NATURE or POISE vs. Difficulty

-- Success: Completes the task as intended.
+• Success: Completes the task as intended, may or may not be complete.

-- Twists: Delay (gonna need more time here!), break tools, attract unwanted attention, weird flaw, lower Resources., etc. *
+• Twists: Delay (gonna need more time here!), break tools, attract unwanted attention, weird flaw, lower Resources., etc. *

 A party may split a lengthy Use project into smaller ones with varying Difficulties.
 This allows for incremental progress and taking advantage of specialized assistants.
 Naturally, the more people in a cohesive team working on a project, the less time it will also take.